Assessing Your Loved One’s Ability to Complete Activities of Daily Living

 - Help your loved one remain independent as long as possible with adaptive assistance.

 - Seek treatment.

-How to get help with ADLs for your loved one
+How to get help for your loved one

 Taking these steps will help your loved one to be as independent as possible so they can enjoy a greater quality of life.

 In some cases, simple lifestyle adjustments such as hearing or vision aids, physical therapy, or assistive devices to make bathing, transferring, or using the toilet easier can help your loved one perform ADSs independently.

 If your aging parent needs additional help, consider contacting The Classic to learn more about how our assisted living services can provide different levels of care to fit your loved one's needs.